 The Yankees are more astute when it comes to matters like these.
 They say “not guilty”.
 They don’t say “innocent”.
 Because as far as innocence goes, no one can make that claim.

-A train crashes in the suburbs of Buenos Aires, leading forty-three people dead.
-A prayer card of Saint Expeditus, the patron saint of urgent matters, is left blowing above the wreckage.
+A train crashes in the suburbs of Buenos Aires, leaving forty-three people dead.
+A prayer card of Saint Expeditus, the patron saint of urgent matters, flutters above the wreckage.

-Hugo, a criminal on the run for murder, is also on the train.
-He seizes his chance to sneak out of the wreckage unsuspected, abandoning his possessions – and, he hopes, his identity – among bodies mangled beyond all recognition.
-The police suspect he’s still alive, but are left scrambling to keep up as the media releases a barrage of misinformation and rumours as to his whereabouts.
+Hugo, a criminal on the run for murder, is on the train.
+He seizes his chance to sneak out of the wreckage unsuspected, abandoning his possessions – and, he hopes, his identity – among bodies mangled beyond recognition.